ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 bash ./install-solr.sh
 ```

-In the `.env` file configure the following parameters to your Solr values:
+Configure the following parameters in the `.env` file:

 - `SISO_SEARCH_SOLR_HOST`
 - `SISO_SEARCH_SOLR_PORT`
 - `SISO_SEARCH_SOLR_CORE`

-Also in `.env` set Solr as the search engine:
+Also in the `.env` file, set Solr as the search engine:

 ```
 SEARCH_ENGINE=solr